thekhan314/thekhan314.github.io/_posts/2019-11-16-jupyter_on_your_phone_or_anywhere_really.markdown

 c.NotebookApp.token = ' '
 ```

 To be clear, password and token are to be left blank.
 There is nothing between the single quotes so make sure there isnt a space there.
-If your gonna copy paste the lines above make sure you take the space out.
+If you'rer gonna copy paste the lines above make sure you take the space out.
 I just put it there to make it clear it wasnt a single double quote.
 This is only if you just want to take the shortest path to getting Jupyter to work remotely and dont care about security.

 However, you CAN set passwords for Jupyter notebooks.
 And you probably should.
 Otherwise anyone can open your notebooks and delete all your data.
 Some sick people out there.
 Just sayin'

 So far, I've shown you the steps to just get it to work.
 But to add a password, we will do a couple of things differently.

 First of all, in the config file, instead of setting the value of c.NotebookApp.token, leave it at the default value ( usually '<generated>').
-If you want, you can run the jupyter notebook --generate-config file and hit 'yes', this will basically reset the config file to its original state (And you just have to redo the other three lines we described above).
+If you want, you can run the jupyter notebook --generate-config file command again and hit 'yes', this will basically reset the config file to its original state (And you just have to redo the other three lines we described above).

 Once you have done that, go back to your command line and run the following command: